Convexity in partial cubes: the hull number: Planar partial cubes

 Given a Jordan curve $S$ and a point $p\in \mathbb{R}^2\setminus S$ denote by $S(p)$ the closure of the side of $S$ not containing $p$.
 An arrangement $\mathcal{S}$ of Jordan curves is called \emph{non-separating}, if for any $p\in \mathbb{R}^2\setminus\mathcal{S}$ and subset $\mathcal{S}'\subseteq \mathcal{S}$ the set $\mathbb{R}^2\setminus\bigcup_{S\in\mathcal{S}'}S(p)$ is connected.

 Two important properties of non-separating arrangements are summarized in the following: \begin{obs} Let $\mathcal{S}$ be a non-separating arrangement.
-Then the closed interiors of $\mathcal{S}$ form a family of \emph{pseudo-discs}, i.e., different curves $S,S'\in \mathcal{S}$ are either disjoint or touch in exactly one point or cross in exactly two points. , See the left of Figure~\ref{fig:pseudo}.
-Moreover, the closed interiors of curves in $\mathcal{S}$ have the \emph{topological Helly property}, i.e., if three of them mutually intersect, then all three of them have a point in common, see the right of Figure~\ref{fig:pseudo}. \end{obs}
+Then the closed interiors of $\mathcal{S}$ form a family of \emph{pseudo-discs}, i.e., different curves $S,S'\in \mathcal{S}$ are either disjoint, touch in exactly one point or cross in exactly two points.
+Moreover, the closed interiors of curves in $\mathcal{S}$ have the \emph{topological Helly property}: if three of them mutually intersect, then all three of them have a point in common.

-In Figure~\ref{fig:pseudo} we show how violating the pseudodisc or the topological Helly property violates the property of being non-separating.
+In Figure~\ref{fig:pseudomore} and Figure~\ref{fig:pseudocomm}, we illustrate how violating respectively the pseudodisc or the topological Helly property violates the property of being non-separating. \end{obs}

 Non-separating arrangements of Jordan curves yield a generalization of Theorem~\ref{thm:fukhanoriginal}.
-The construction of the proof is exemplified in Figure~\ref{fig:planarcube}.

-\begin{theorem} A graph $G$ is a planar partial cube if and only if $G$ is the region graph of a non-separating arrangement $\mathcal{S}$ of Jordan curves. \end{theorem} \begin{proof} Let $G$ be a planar partial cube with cut-partition $\mathcal{C}$.
+\begin{theorem} A graph $G$ is a planar partial cube if and only if $G$ is the region graph of a non-separating arrangement $\mathcal{S}$ of Jordan curves. \end{theorem} \begin{proof} This proof is illustrated in Figure~\ref{fig:planarcube}.
+Let $G$ be a planar partial cube with cut-partition $\mathcal{C}$.
 We consider $G$ with a fixed embedding and denote by $G^*$ the planar dual.
 By planar duality each cut $C\in\mathcal{C}$ yields a simple cycle $S_C$ in $G^*$.
 The set of these cycles, seen as Jordan curves defines $\mathcal{S}$.
 Since $(G^*)^*=G$ the region graph of $\mathcal{S}$ is isomorphic to $G$.

 Now let $p\in \mathbb{R}^2\setminus \mathcal{S}$, which corresponds to vertex $v$ of $G$.
 Any curve $S$ in $\mathcal{S}$ corresponds to a cut $C$ and the region $S(p)$ contains exactly the subgraph $V\setminus C(v)$ of $G$.
 By Theorem~\ref{thm:equiv}(ii) we have that $V\setminus C(v)$ is a convex subgraph.
 Hence, for any $\mathcal{S}'\subseteq\mathcal{S}$, the region $\mathbb{R}^2\setminus\bigcup_{S\in\mathcal{S}'}S(p)$ contains exactly the intersection of all $C(v)$, for $C$ being associated to an element of $\mathcal{S}'$.
 Since the intersection of convex subgraphs is convex, this graph is convex and in particular therefore connected.
 Hence, $\mathbb{R}^2\setminus\bigcup_{S\in\mathcal{S}'}S(p)$ is connected and $\mathcal{S}$ is non-separating.